-The French Connection is a relatively simple and common mixed drink that makes a stunning after-dinner drink or nightcap.
-It is, quite simply, a slow-sipping drink made from a combination of cognac and amaretto and the two could not be better suited for one another.
+The French connection is an easy and popular cocktail that makes a stunning after-dinner drink or nightcap.
+It is, quite simply, a slow-sipping mixed drink made from a combination of cognac and amaretto and the two could not be better suited for one another.

-The cognac adds warmth to the chilled drink and the flavor mixes nicely with a quality amaretto liqueur.
-Drinks as simple as this rely more on high-end spirits than those with more mixers.
-Do yourself a favor and choose a nice cognac and amaretto (e.g. Disaronno, Gozio).
+The cognac adds warmth to the chilled drink and the flavor mixes nicely with the nutty sweetness of amaretto.
+Drinks as simple as this rely more on high-end spirits than a recipe with more mixers would.
+For this reason, do yourself a favor and pair a nice cognac with a quality amaretto like that from Disaronno or Gozio.

-You do not need to spend a fortune or anywhere near $100 on a bottle of cognac for the French Connection.
-When we're talking about 'nice' cognac, that's a distinction that needs to be made because what seems reasonable to one person may not be reasonable to others.
+You do not need to spend a fortune or anywhere near $100 on a bottle of cognac for the French connection.
+That's an important distinction to be made when discussing a "nice" cognac because what seems reasonable to one person may not be reasonable to others.

 Cognac is naturally a bit more expensive than other brandies, the provenance and terroir of the region add to the liquor's value.